Jacob Springer

 About

 Hello!
 I am a PhD student in the Machine Learning Department at Carnegie Mellon University where I am fortunate to be advised by Aditi Raghunathan.
+My work is supported by the NSF Graduate Research Fellowship.

 I'm excited about solving mysteries in machine learning.
 I'm broadly interested in the science surrounding foundation models, though my current research has a focus around optimization, robustness, and inference-time methods.
-Most recently, I have been thinking about how to train models that are easily and robustly fine-tuned to perform new tasks, and especially how optimization can influence this.
+Most recently, I have been thinking about how to train models that are easily and robustly fine-tuned to perform new tasks by design, and especially how optimization can influence this.
 I am broadly excited about understanding structure of what is learned by neural networks.
 In the past, I have also spent a lot of time thinking about (adversarial) robustness in neural networks and how we can take insights from neuroscience to improve upon machine learning.
 Previously, I was an undergrad at Swarthmore College, and I have spent time at Cold Spring Harbor Laboratory, MIT, and Los Alamos National Laboratory, where I worked with many lovely people.
 Please reach out if you want to chat about anything (I do love talking about research)!

 Selected Publications (more)

-1. 2025 – “Repetition improves language model embeddings
+2. 2025 – “Repetition improves language model embeddings

 Jacob Springer; Suhas Kotha; Daniel Fried; Graham Neubig; Aditi Raghunathan